blackgwe/easy-peasy-pass/README.md

 * It is the user's responsibility to identify the threats and to take countermeasures – there is the freedom to do so.
   * If there is a high risk that a key-logger will be used, an additional parameter for deriving the password, such as the user name, can be used.
   * If there is a high risk that the persistent data such as the `master password` hash will be stolen, the user can choose not to store it.
+* Easy to understand, easy to prove
+  * The source code of the extension and a demo page is available.
+  * The demo page contains less than 100 lines html (including css) + less than 200 lines of Javascript code.
+There is no dependency on other projects/ vendors.
+  * Password derivation is implemented with the native browser function `window.crypto.subtle::deriveKey()` using the well-known [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) / [AES-256-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) methods at 100,000 iterations.

 ## Disclaimer